Keep Up With McLean!

 Betsy Wilgis is clear about why she has donated to McLean every year since 1999 and written a bequest to the hospital into her will.
 “They saved my life.”
 Mrs. Wilgis, a personal finance and health care manager from Baltimore, had been struggling with treatment-resistant depression when her medical team in Baltimore felt that hospitalization was called for.
 A relative of her husband’s—a McLean psychiatrist—suggested that a visit to McLean’s Pavilion might help get to the root of her illness.

-Question and Answer: Joseph Gold, MD, Chief of the Nancy and Richard Simches Division of Child and Adolescent Psychiatry
+Question and Answer: Joseph Gold, MD, Chief of the Nancy and Richard Simches Center of Excellence in Child and Adolescent Psychiatry

-The Nancy and Richard Simches Division of Child and Adolescent Psychiatry was launched in 2012 through the generosity of the Simches family.
+The Nancy and Richard Simches Center of Excellence in Child and Adolescent Psychiatry was launched in 2012 through the generosity of the Simches family.
 The hospital’s chief medical officer, Joseph Gold, MD, heads up the division and we sat down with him recently to get an update on its activities.

 Earlier Treatment Promotes Better Lives for Young Patients With OCD